Born in Kansas City, Missouri.

 Gustave Moreau reveal to him the structure and inherent luminosity

 of color.
 He later writes an article entitled "Gustave Moreau: Moot Grandfather of Abstraction," published by Art News [vol. 60, no. 8 December 1961].
 In the illuminated density radiating from the subject in the pastels of Odilon Redon, particularly in La Coquille [The Conch Shell], he sees a specific kind of emanating light existing only in the pastels.
 He did not find either the imagery of Moreau's canvases or the phantasmagoria subject matter of Redon's charcoals of any interest for him.
-Discovers Psychology
+Discovers Hokusai's Manga in Paris, Psychology

 and Alchemy by Carl Gustav Jung and the I Ching: The Book of Changes.